hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/115_the_method_and_the_means.md

-its coming from wicked and accursed persons; and (3) from physical impurities, such as dirt, or hair, etc. The Shrutis say, When the food is pure, the Sattva element gets purified, and the memory becomes unwavering", and Ramanuja quotes this from the Chhândogya Upanishad.
+its coming from wicked and accursed persons; and (3) from physical impurities, such as dirt, or hair, etc. The Shrutis say, When the food is pure, the Sattva element gets purified, and the memory becomes unwavering", and Ramanuja quotes this from the Chhāndogya Upanishad.

 The question of food has always been one of the most vital with the Bhaktas.
 Apart from the extravagance into which some of the Bhakti sects